French ship Vengeur du Peuple: Glorious First of June

 On 16 May 1794, the fleet departed from Brest with the mission of protecting a convoy of ships carrying food to France, beginning the Atlantic campaign of May 1794.
-On 1 June, the French squadron encountered the British fleet, in an engagement known as the Glorious First of June.
+On 1 June, the French fleet encountered a British fleet, in an engagement known as the Glorious First of June.
 Vengeur was third in the French line of battle, after the flagship Montagne and between Achille and Northumberland.

 The British fleet approached the French line in an oblique manner, leading to individual engagements as the British ships attempted to break through at several points.
 Around 9:30, the British flagship HMS Queen Charlotte cut the French line aft of Montagne, firing a devastating raking broadside that killed Montagnes commander, Captain Bazire.
 The ship astern of Montagne, Jacobin, attempted to prevent Queen Charlotte breaking through by accelerating to close the gap between herself and her flagship; this left a gap behind her, between Jacobin and Achille, that HMS Brunswick, under Captain John Harvey, attempted to exploit to cut the line and assist Queen Charlotte.
 Achille accelerated and closed the gap, and Brunswick turned her fire against Vengeur, while Achille engaged HMS Ramillies and Valiant.

 HMS Brunswick simultaneously engaging Vengeur du Peuple and Achille.
 By Nicholas Pocock.

 Prevented from cutting the French line ahead of Achille, HMS Brunswick turned and tried to cross aft of her, between Achille and Vengeur.
 Seeing the manoeuvre, Renaudin also accelerated to close this new gap, and Brunswick and Vengeur collided, the anchor of Brunswick becoming entangled in the rigging of Vengeur.
 Vengeur fired an entire broadside at point-blank range, but was then unable to fire her main batteries again, the ships being so close as to prevent French gunners from ramming ammunition into their guns; in contrast, British gunners used rammers with semi-rigid rope handles instead of wooden handles, and were able to reload and maintain a sustained fire, riddling Vengeur with holes.
 The fight went on for four hours, until Brunswick, after shattering the rudder of Vengeur to prevent her from manoeuvring, separated at 12:45.
 Her fire also opened a large hole in the hull of Vengeur.